 Tom Cole was elected to Congress in 2002 and is currently serving in his seventh term in the U.S. House of Representatives.
 Identified by Time Magazine as "one of the sharpest minds in the House," Cole is an advocate for a strong national defense, a tireless advocate for taxpayers and small businesses and a leader on issues dealing with Native Americans and tribal governments.
 At the outset of his service in the House, Cole was named as one of the "Five Freshmen to Watch" by Roll Call.

 Since 2009, Cole has served on the House Appropriations Committee, where he is Chairman of the Subcommittee on Labor, Health and Human Services, Education and Related Agencies; he is also assigned to the Subcommittees on Defense and Interior.

-In 2015, Cole was reappointed to the House Budget Committee for the third consecutive Congress.
+In 2017, Cole was reappointed to the House Budget Committee for the fourth consecutive Congress.
 He serves on the panel as one of the three members of the majority party who also sits on the Appropriations Committee.
 He is currently considered the Senior Appropriator on the panel.

 Cole was appointed in 2013 to serve on the House Rules Committee.
-In addition, Congressman Cole serves as a Deputy Whip for the Republican Conference and is a member of the Republican Steering Committee.
+In addition, Congressman Cole serves as a Deputy Whip for the Republican Conference.

 In October 2013, he was appointed to serve as one of four House Republicans on a House-Senate joint budget conference committee that negotiated a bipartisan budget deal for fiscal years 2014 and 2015.